TanukiSharp/MHArmory/MHArmory.Search/Documentation/README.md

 Here the term solver is used to describe both the solver data and the solver.

 All types you will need in order to implement a custom solver are located in assemblies `MHArmory.Search.Contracts` and `MHArmory.Core`, and you mainly have to implement two interfaces, `ISolverData` and `ISolver`.
 Your extension also have to inherit from the `IExtension` interface.

+For a logical understanding purpose, the `ISolver` interface is described before the `ISolverData` interface.
+Note that in the timeline of events, and even in construction of all the bricks, the `ISolverData` comes first, since it ends up being the input of the `ISolver`.

 ## Fundamental types